 - 8. The reasons for the proposed share repurchase and for the number of shares proposed to be repurchased. - 9.
-In the case of a partial offer the pro rating and odd lot procedures of the offer.
+The pro rating and odd lot procedures of the offer.

 Shares offered for and dividends

 10. Particulars of the class and number of shares to be repurchased and a statement as to whether the shares to be repurchased are to be acquired cum or ex any dividend or other distribution which has been or may be declared.